-Spaghetti and meatballs are a favorite meal for both kids and grown-ups.
-So Mateo C. asked an important question: was the world’s biggest meatball bigger than the world’s longest piece of pasta?
-As usual, it depends.
-If by “big” you mean the length or width of the food, the pasta won by a mile, in fact by more than 2 miles: the longest pasta ever made stretched 12,388 feet!
+Spaghetti and meatballs are perfect together.
+So Mateo C. asked, was the world’s biggest meatball bigger than the world’s longest piece of pasta?
+Well, by length or width, the pasta won by a mile, in fact by more than 2 miles: the longest pasta ever made stretched 12,388 feet!
 Next to that, the world’s biggest meatball was only 4 ½ feet wide, which doesn’t sound so big.
-On the other hand, that meatball weighed 1,110 ½ pounds.
+On the other hand, that meatball weighed 1,110 ½ pounds!
 How much did the pasta weigh?
-We can use math to figure that out: 24 foot-long linguini noodles weigh only 1 ounce (our team here weighed it ourselves).
+We can use math to guess: 24 foot-long linguini noodles weigh only 1 ounce (our team here weighed it ourselves).
 So 16 of those sets, or 384 feet of pasta, weigh 1 pound.
-We divide to find that a 12,388-foot pasta strand has about 32 sets of 384 feet, so it weighed 32 pounds.
-That’s still a lot for spaghetti, but the meatball crushed it!
+A 12,388-foot pasta strand has about 32 sets of 384 feet, so it weighed about 32 pounds.
+Still, the meatball crushed it!

 Wee ones: What shape is a meatball?